 Your household income

 Your household income must be below a certain level for you to be able to receive EMA.
-There are two different levels, depending on your family circumstances:
+There are 2 different levels, depending on your family circumstances:

 - Household income must be £20,817 or less if you are the only young person in the household.